aspatharas/aspatharas/README.md

 ---

-## 🎯 Hobbies & Interests
+## 🎯 Hobbies

-💬 _"To face a challenge, you need a little bit of love for what you do and a little bit of arrogance about who you are."_
+💬 _"Love what you do, and be just arrogant enough to believe you’re the one who can do it."_

 ⚽ Football 🧗 Climbing 🏃 Running 🥅 Foosball 🥊 Boxing 🎮 Gaming 🌍 Traveling